separator image

 • Digital mirrorless cameras

-These cameras all have their purposes and depending on your skill levels and whether you are a beginner, enthusiastic amateur, or a professional photographer you will have your own opinions as to which one you want.
+These cameras all have their purposes, and depending on your skill levels and whether you are a beginner, enthusiastic amateur, or a professional photographer, you will have your own opinions as to which one you want.

 A camera consists of many features.
-There is the camera body, shutter button, and lens of course but depending on what camera you choose they might have a red-eye reduction, built-in flash, lens mount so you are not restricted to fixed focus, and a tripod mount.
+There is the camera body, shutter button, and lens, of course, but depending on what camera you choose, they might have a red-eye reduction, built-in flash, lens mount, so you are not restricted to fixed focus, and a tripod mount.

 Choice #1